vibes-863/Autonomous-Food-Delivery-System/README.md

     colcon build
     ```
 ## Installing the program on the Dispenser bot's ESP32
-- INCLUDE STEPS TO DO THE SAME
+- INCLUDE STEPS TO DO THE SAME @hassan
 ## Setting up Waypoints for the tables
 Now that we are done setting up the softwares for the Delivery bot and Dispenser bot, we can setup the waypoints for the Delivery bot.